transcend-io/helm-charts/README.md

 # Sombra Helm Charts

-Official Helm charts to deploy Sombra and dependent products in Kubernetes cluster.
+Official Helm charts to deploy Sombra and dependent products in a Kubernetes cluster.

 ## How to use Helm repository
 1. Make sure you have a working Kubernetes cluster.
-If you're planning to deploy LLM Classifier service along with Sombra, LLM Classifer application will require Nvidia GPU to run, so please make sure cluster supports `nvidia.com/gpu` as resource.
+If you're planning to deploy the LLM Classifier service along with Sombra, the LLM Classifer application will require Nvidia GPU to run, so please make sure your cluster supports `nvidia.com/gpu` as a resource.

-2. Add the helm repo
+2. Add the Helm repo

     ```bash
     helm repo add sombra_chart https://transcend-io.github.io/sombra-helm-chart/
     ```
-3. To customize the chart and to provide all required variables create an YAML `values.yaml` file with.
+3. To customize the chart and to provide all required variables, create an YAML `values.yaml` file with.

 **Note:** For this example `values.yaml` a working Kubernetes cluster with `alb` AWS application load balancer ingress controller must be deployed.